tinybirdco/thinking-in-tinybird/README.md

 ## Push the changes and fill the new data sources

+let's push our newle created `*_refactor` data sources and build and delete a couple of pipes that will copy data from the original data sources to the new ones.
+We do so throug two pipes that materialize the result of the query into a different data source.
+We are casting the columns to apply the type changes, populating to apply the pipe to the existing data, and then removing these two pipes.

+>note this is not the main use of MVs.

 ```bash
 tb push datasources/*_refactor
 echo "NODE mat \nSQL >\n\n\tSELECT toUInt16(company_id) company_id, datetime, toLowCardinality(device_OS) device_OS, toLowCardinality(device_browser) device_browser, toLowCardinality(event) event, payload_author, payload_entity_id  FROM events\n\nTYPE materialized\nDATASOURCE events_refactor" > fill_events.pipe